Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 A 'shiny' gadget to create 'ggplot2' figures interactively with drag-and-drop to map your variables to different aesthetics.
 You can quickly visualize your data accordingly to their type, export in various formats, and retrieve the code to reproduce the plot.

-spiralize — by Zuguang Gu, 10 months ago
+spiralize — by Zuguang Gu, a year ago

 Visualize Data on Spirals